libre-computer-project/libretech-raspbian-portability/readme.md

 # Libre Computer Raspbian Portability
 ## Objective
 This repository contains scripts that allows Libre Computer boards to run existing Raspbian images.
 It uses an upstream bootloader and kernel configured to support armhf executables.
+The resulting image should boot both on the original board and the Libre Computer board.

 ## Current Status
 This is at the proof of concept stage and is tested against Raspbian Lite and Desktop based on